 In addition to plans for expansion through our Branded Product Program, franchising and licensing, Nathan's continues to seek to co-brand within its restaurant system.
 Nathan's is also the owner of the Arthur Treacher's brand.
-At June 24, 2012, the Arthur Treacher's brand was being sold within 55 Nathan's restaurants.
+At September 23, 2012, the Arthur Treacher's brand was being sold within 55 Nathan's restaurants.

-At June 24, 2012, our restaurant system consisted of 307 Nathan's franchised units, including 127 Branded Menu units, and five Company-owned units (including one seasonal unit), located in 27 states, the Cayman Islands and seven foreign countries.
-At June 26, 2011, our restaurant system consisted of 269 Nathan's franchised units, including 93 Branded Menu units, and five Company-owned units (including one seasonal unit), located in 26 states, the Cayman Islands and seven foreign countries.
+At September 23, 2012, our restaurant system consisted of 304 Nathan's franchised units, including 125 Branded Menu units, and five Company-owned units (including one seasonal unit), located in 27 states, the Cayman Islands and six foreign countries.
+At September 25, 2011, our restaurant system consisted of 282 Nathan's franchised units, including 106 Branded Menu units, and five Company-owned units (including one seasonal unit), located in 27 states, the Cayman Islands and six foreign countries.

 As described in our Annual Report on Form 10-K for the year ended March 25, 2012, our future results could be impacted by many developments including that the terms of our next primary license agreement for hot dogs may be more favorable, although there can be no assurance thereof, than our agreement with SMG which is scheduled to expire on February 28, 2014.
-In addition, our future operating results could be impacted by the record high corn prices, as a result of the drought in the midwest, which could significantly increase the cost of beef.
+In addition, our future operating results could be impacted by the record high corn prices, as a result of the drought in the Midwest, which could significantly increase the cost of beef as well as lost revenue related to the temporary closure of our Coney Island restaurant due to Hurricane Sandy and the costs to fix such location so that it can reopen soon.
+See Note M of the Notes to Consolidated Financial Statements.